Tom Robinson Band

-Tom Robinson Band (TRB) are a British rock band, established in 1976 by singer, songwriter and bassist Tom Robinson.
+The Tom Robinson Band (TRB) were an English rock band, established in 1976 by singer, songwriter and bassist Tom Robinson.
 The band's debut single "2-4-6-8 Motorway" was a top five hit on the UK Singles Chart in 1977, and their third single, "Up Against the Wall", is seen by some as a classic punk rock single; while their debut album, Power in the Darkness (1978), is regarded as a definitive late-1970s punk album.
 Their song "Glad to Be Gay" is considered a British national gay anthem.

 History

 Tom Robinson began gigging in London in 1976.
 By the end of the year, he had decided to put together a permanent band.
 Robinson's old friend, guitarist Danny Kustow, was the first in the permanent line-up.
 They ran small ads in the music papers looking for a bass player and drummer.
 Robinson found drummer Brian "Dolphin" Taylor.

 The search for a bass player continued, until Mark Ambler auditioned.
 Some days later, Ambler mentioned he also played keyboards; he had spent many years studying piano with veteran jazz musician Stan Tracey.
 After listening to Ambler playing his Hammond organ Robinson realised he would have to be the bass player himself.

 The band hit the club scene right in the middle of London's punk explosion.
 Their live shows got favourable reviews, and soon A&R men were attending many of their gigs.